Boycott, Divestment and Sanctions: Divestment resolutions at U.S. universities

+In 2019, Brown University's student government passed a non-binding resolution supporting divestment from companies linked to Israeli activities in the Palestinian territories.
+The university declined to act on it, citing its policy of not taking positions on geopolitical disputes.

 BDS opponents often focus on the supposed divisiveness debates about divestment resolutions cause.
 According to Nelson, the primary effect divestment resolutions have is the promotion of anti-Israel (and sometimes antisemitic) sentiment within student bodies, faculty, and academic departments.

-Some opponents argue that activists promoting divestment resolutions often cheat or operate clandestinely.
-They claim that resolutions are often sprung with minimal notice, giving the opposition no time to react, that activists bring outsiders to influence opinion or to vote on university resolutions even when this is unauthorized, and that activists change the text of resolutions once passed.

-Judea Pearl believes that to BDS supporters it is irrelevant whether a particular resolution passes or not because the real goal is to keep the debate alive and influence future policymakers to find fault with Israel.
+Some opponents say that activists promoting divestment resolutions often cheat or operate clandestinely.
+They claim that resolutions are often made with minimal notice, giving the opposition no time to react; that activists bring outsiders to influence opinion or vote on university resolutions even when this is unauthorized; and that activists change the text of resolutions once passed.
+Judea Pearl has said that it is irrelevant to BDS supporters whether a particular resolution passes, because the real goal is to keep debate alive and influence future policymakers to find fault with Israel.

 Israel Apartheid Week

 Groups affiliated with BDS hold events known as Israel Apartheid Week (IAW) in February or March each year.
 IAW began at the University of Toronto in 2006, but has since spread and in 2014 was held on 250 campuses worldwide.
 IAW aims to increase public awareness of the Palestinians' history and the racial discrimination they experience and to build support for BDS.
 IAW allows activists to frame the issue as one of racial oppression and discrimination rather than a "conflict" between two equal sides.
 According to BDS's opponents, IAW intends to link Israel to evils such as apartheid and racism.